-- the person (if he/she so choose)
+• the person (if he/she so choose)

 - the legal representative (if applicable)

 - the Incident Management Coordinator

 - the assigned TCM

 - the assigned QIS

 - other stakeholders or knowledgeable parties who can contribute.

-When identifying the participants in the high-risk review, care must be exercised regarding confidentiality and privacy.
+When identifying the participants in the high-risk review, care must be exercised with regard to confidentiality and privacy.